openfga/openfga/docs/caching.md

 **NOTE:**

-- For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, caching is bypassed entirely (except for the authorization model and typesystem caches, which are always active).
+- For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, authorization data caching is bypassed entirely (except for the authorization model and typesystem caches, which are always active).
+The auth token cache is not affected by this preference because it operates in the authentication layer, not the authorization data path.
 - The cache is in-memory, so different replicas of the service do not share their caches.
 Therefore, its effectiveness depends on the probability of repeated/similar requests hitting the same replica, which may depend on the model, tuple distribution, number of replicas, and the load balancing algorithm used.

 **Cache instances:** There are three independent in-memory cache instances: